niconap/niconap/README.md

 # Hi there, I'm Nico

 Welcome to my GitHub profile!
-I'm a [computer science](https://www.uva.nl/programmas/bachelors/informatica/informatica.html) student at the University of Amsterdam.
+I'm a [computer science](https://www.uva.nl/programmas/bachelors/informatica/informatica.html) graduate from the University of Amsterdam.
 This account contains some public repositories of my personal projects, but most of my repositories are school-related and are private.

 I have a personal website, which you can find [here](https://niconap.dev).
 On here, a few of my favourite creations are listed.